dbarasti/parallel_tsp/README.md

 Now to build the project type:
 `cmake --build .`

-Otherwise, to use GCC use:
+If you encounter any problem, to use GCC run:

 `g++ -std=c++17 -O3 main.cpp -o tsp-gen -pthread -I <path/to/fastflow> -DBLOCKING_MODE`